 What are some of the biggest challenges?

 More disasters.
 Extreme weather events are becoming more frequent and more severe, which many climate experts attribute to global warming.
 Higher temperatures multiply the number of droughts and heat waves, increasing food insecurity and worsening wildfires.
 Warmer oceans intensify storms.
 And as ice sheets and glaciers melt, sea levels rise, leaving coastal populations more vulnerable to flooding.
-Global disaster damages in recent decades [PDF] have significantly increased.
+Global disaster damages in recent decades have significantly increased.

 Logistical challenges.
 Hurricanes such as Harvey, Katrina, and Sandy have exposed major weaknesses in the ability of public agencies to plan for and respond to disasters.
-Many analysts believe that even with significant reforms, governments will long struggle with relief efforts that often bring extraordinary logistical and bureaucratic challenges over long time horizons.
-Federal recovery loans and grants are often insufficient and take months or years to reach victims, and government resources are overwhelmed, particularly during severe or consecutive disasters.
+Many analysts believe that even with significant reforms, governments will always struggle with relief efforts [PDF] that often bring extraordinary logistical and bureaucratic challenges over long time horizons.
+Federal recovery loans and grants are often insufficient and can take months or years to reach victims, and government resources are overwhelmed, particularly during severe or consecutive disasters.
 For instance, Hurricanes Harvey and Irma depleted FEMA’s emergency supplies weeks before Hurricane Maria made landfall in Puerto Rico, contributing to the agency’s sluggish response.
 Some experts and policymakers have called for shifting more responsibility to state and local governments.

 Lack of resilience.
 Too often, governments and citizens fail to take adequate measures to reduce their vulnerability to common disasters, including by elevating their homes after a storm surge to avoid future flooding or building weather-resistant infrastructure.
 Resilience building—including hazard mitigation—can be a tough political sell, requiring governments to make long-term investments whose dividends do not follow election cycles.
-“The system is not prioritizing the pre-disaster investments that would reduce the need for disaster response and recovery,” says Anne Stauffer, a fiscal policy expert at Pew Charitable Trusts.
+“The system is not prioritizing the pre-disaster investments that would reduce the need for disaster response and recovery,” said Anne Stauffer, a fiscal policy expert at Pew Charitable Trusts.
 “There is, however, a growing focus in the federal government to incentivize states to invest now to save later.”
 For example, Congress amended the Stafford Act in February 2018 to reward state and local governments that are prioritizing hazard mitigation.
-According to the National Institute of Building Sciences, every dollar spent on mitigation can save an average of $6 in recovery costs.
+According to a 2018 report by the National Institute of Building Sciences, every dollar spent on mitigation can save an average of $6 in recovery costs.

 Nathalie Bussemaker contributed to this report.